mousewookiesoftware/BotDocumentation/README.md

 # Combat Routine Creation Guide
-If you are experienced with combat routine creation already and are just want a summary of each of the different settings skip to #link section.
 This guide will start by introducing the core concepts by demonstrating how to create a basic combat routine explaning how things work along the way.

+If you are experienced with combat routine creation already and are just after a summary of each of the different settings skip to the #link section.

 ## 1.Getting Started
 Before creating a profile it's first a good idea to get yourself familiar with the core concepts of how a combat routine works.
 The main purpose of a combat routine is to tell the bot what to do when in combat.